ramiel/profanity-light/README.md

 ## API

-`profanityFactory` is a function that create a filter.
-It accept an optionl `configuration` object with the following properties
+`profanityFactory` is a function that creates a filter.
+It accepts an optionl `configuration` object with the following properties

 - `dictionary?: Dictionary`  an optional initial dictionary
 - `replacer?: Replacer` A replacer string or function.